zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 <img src="./assets/md/assets/history_table.png" width="800" />

 Note:
-in the DurableFunctionHubHistory table

-That history is replayed to rebuild the state of orchestrator function.
+under your storage account.
+When Activity function is finished, the history is replayed to rebuild the state of the orchestrator function.

-This is one of the key attributes of Durable Functions - reliable execution.
-Orchestrator and Activities may be run on different VMs in some environment that is not 100% reliable.
+Since Orchestrator and Activities may be run on different VMs in some environment that is not 100% reliable, this approach guaranties reliability - because in a case of a failure the state will be resored and continued.

-This repay process leads to an interesting execution behaviour.
-Let me show it on an example(next excample)
+However this repay process leads to an interesting execution behaviour.
+Let me show it on an example(next example)

 ---
 <!-- .slide: data-transition="none" -->